lucy-c1/Trivia-App/README.md

 # General description

 Quizz is a trivia quiz website that creates quiz questions based on user-selected settings.
 The questions are sourced from the [Open Trivia Database API](https://opentdb.com/api_config.php).
 The website is built with React and Bootstrap, and it saves previous quiz configurations using local storage.
-It uses [Llama AI](https://llama.meta.com/) to generate custom answer explanations for users.
+It uses [Llama AI](https://llama.meta.com/) to generate custom answer explanations for users and uses Express for backend to host a web server.

 # Running the project